-On August 26, a Russian fleet sailing directly from Saint Petersburg arrived in front of Colberg with an army of 8,000 men to put siege to Colberg by land and see.
+On August 26, a Russian fleet arrived in front of Colberg with an army of 8,000 men to lay siege to Colberg by land and see.

 On August 27, this fleet was joined by a Swedish squadron.

-The Siege of Colberg really lasted from August 26, when bombardment began, to September 8, when a relief force under General Werner stormed the Russian entrenchments.
+The Siege of Colberg really lasted from August 26, when bombardment began, to September 21, after a relief force under Major-General Paul von Werner entered Colberg.

 Raid on Berlin

 On September 11, after endless prevarications about various joint plans of operation, Fermor finally made his mind for the plan proposed by Montalembert, the French ambassador, calling for a concentration at Frankfurt-an-der-Oder and then a rapid advance on Berlin with a strong corps.
-Accordingly, the Russian Army left Herrnstadt and marched to Guhrau (present-day Góra Śląska).
-A force of 20,000 Russians under Tchernichev with Tottleben as second in command was assigned to this task.
-The Russian plan for the attack on Berlin called for Tottleben's cossacks corps, reinforced with 2,000 grenadiers, 2 horse grenadier rgts and all light troops; to march with all speed by Guben (present-day Gubin) and Beeskow.
-Meanwhile, the Russian vanguard under Tchernichev would take position on the Spree to support Tottleben.
-A third part of the Russian Army would take post at Guben while Rumyantsev would remain in observation at Crossen (present-day Krosno Odrzańskie) on the right bank of the Oder.
+Accordingly, the Russian army left Herrnstadt and marched to Guhrau (present-day Góra Śląska).
+A force of 20,000 Russians under Chernishev with Tottleben as second in command was assigned to this task.
+The Russian plan for the attack on Berlin called for Tottleben's Cossacks Corps, reinforced with 2,000 grenadiers, 2 horse grenadier rgts and all light troops; to march with all speed by Guben (present-day Gubin) and Beeskow.
+Meanwhile, the Russian vanguard under Chernishev would take position on the Spree to support Tottleben.
+A third part of the Russian Army would take post at Guben while Rumyantsev would remain in observation at Crossen on the right bank of the Oder.

-On September 13, Fermor quitted Guhrau and marched towards Carolath (actuel Siedlisko).
+On September 13, Fermor quitted Guhrau and marched towards Carolath.

 On September 19, Fermor reached Carolath.
 He was now only 43 km from Frankfurt-an-der-Oder and 130 km from Berlin.

-On September 20, Tottleben with a vanguard of 5,000 men crossed the Oder at Beuthen (present-day Bytom Odrzański) in Sagan Country and marched directly upon Berlin.
+On September 20, Tottleben with a vanguard of 5,000 men crossed the Oder at Beuthen in Sagan Country and marched directly upon Berlin.
 This vanguard consisted of: